ExpressionEngine/ExpressionEngine-User-Guide/source/getting_started/index.rst

 Turning the Page
 ****************

 At this point, you might notice that our site's homepage (`<http://example.com>`_) is showing the same content as our News page (`<http://example.com/news>`_).
-The reason for this is simple.
-Remember checking the box next to **Make the index template in this group your site's home page?** when you created the "news" template group?
-That made "news" your site's default Template Group, the Template Group that is displayed as the homepage when no
-Template Group is specified in the URL.
+The reason for this is simple: remember checking the box next to **Make the index template in this group your site's home page?** when you created the "news" template group?
+That made "news" your site's default Template Group, the Template Group that is displayed as the homepage when no Template Group is specified in the URL.

 Let's change this by creating another Template Group and making it the new default.

 #.
 Go to :menuselection:`Design --> Templates --> Template Manager`.
 #.
 Click the *New Group* button.